Best Samsung watch 2025

 Best overall

-The Samsung Galaxy Watch 7 can do more accurate health tracking thanks to its redesigned sensor layout.
-It also has double the onboard storage and comes in two dial sizes.
+The Samsung Galaxy Watch 7 can perform more accurate health tracking thanks to its redesigned sensor layout.
+It also has double the onboard storage of its predecessor and comes in two dial sizes.

 Best premium